rown89/storybook-er-diagram/README.md

 ## storybook-er-diagram

-A [Storybook](https://github.com/storybooks/storybook) addon for Design Systems used by a lot of projects.
+A [Storybook](https://github.com/storybooks/storybook) addon useful when you have many projects built on top of a unique Design System.

 <div align="center">
   <img src="./assets/logo.jpg" width="400" alt="storybook-er-diagram logo">
   <br/>
 </div>

+A component can behave in different ways and storybook stories describe them.
-When components behave in different ways, based on what props we are using, we write stories, but when our design system is used by a lot of different projects we can lose sight of the whole picture.
+When your Design System is used by a lot of different projects we can lose sight of the whole picture.

 Storybook ErDiagram manages links between component stories and projects that use them.